kavyavijaysankar/Duos-and-Donts/README.md

 pip install pygame
 ```

-Execute the main Python script to start the game:
+Run the main Python script to start:
 ```
 Python main.py
 ```
 Follow the on screen instructions to play the game.

-Alternatively, open the HTML file in a web browser to view a demo version of the game.
+Note: Levels 0, 1, and 2 are working and can be played.
+The other levels are still in development.